Irishbecky91/TheWaggingTailor/README.md

 ### User Stories
-The following user stories were developed by using User Story Agile Mapping:
+The following user stories were developed by using User Story Agile Mapping.
+The program used to make these maps was [Miro](https://miro.com/ 'Link to Miro'):

 <details>
 <summary>User Stories Agile Mapping:</summary>